Northwestern shrugs off slow start, beats Columbia 75-54

 Dererk Pardon had 12 points and 10 rebounds despite first-half foul trouble for Northwestern, which has won three of four.

-The Wildcats (9-4) were just 23 of 55 from the field for the game.
-Law was 7 for 14 from the field, including 3 of 6 on 3-pointers.
+The Wildcats (9-4) were just 23 of 55 (42 percent) from the field for the game.
+Law was 7-for-14 from the field, including 3 of 6 on 3-pointers.
 He has scored at least 15 points in six straight games, the longest streak of his career.

 Patrick Tape had 18 points and Quinton Adlesh added 14 as Columbia (3-9) dropped its third straight.

-The Wildcats hadn’t played for nine days — a 76-69 overtime loss against Oklahoma on Dec.
-21 — and were obviously rusty at the start.
+The Wildcats hadn’t played since a 76-69 overtime loss against Oklahoma on Dec.
+21 and were obviously rusty at the start.
 They were just 4 of 16 from the field as Columbia built a 16-12 lead with just over eight minutes left in the first half.

 Law put Northwestern on top to stay with a 3-pointer for a 21-18 lead with five minutes remaining.
 That began a run of seven straight points and the Wildcats took a 37-29 halftime edge.

 Taylor opened the second-half scoring with a 3-pointer to build the advantage to double digits, 40-29, for the first time.

 The lead was 51-34 a few minutes later before Columbia scored five straight to pull within 51-39.
 Northwestern, though, answered with five quick points — on a 3-pointer by Pete Nance and a layup by Law — to make 56-39 with 11½ minutes to go.